Expertise

 Importance of IoT in Agriculture

-The need of IoT in agriculture industry is undeniable since, with smart farming technologies, farm management appears to be more productive and organized.
+IoT is playing an increasingly important role in agriculture, helping farmers manage their operations more efficiently.
 As the use of IoT sensors in agriculture continues to grow, it is clear that the smart farming revolution is closer than expected.
 The impact of IoT in agriculture has achieved the level where the business process is not considered without IoT technologies anymore.
 IoT and smart farming have the potential to help farmers achieve their production goals.
 With the increasing use of connected devices, farmers can now harvest data on soil moisture and crop health or even herd health with a click of a button.
 However, data transmission between farming facilities is a challenge, as it must be stable and reliable for efficient agricultural processes.
 Farmers currently use a variety of connection protocols and cannot rely on a single solution to address this issue.
+Selecting a smart farming IoT solution with reliable connectivity and security often paired with farm management software can simplify deployment and data flow.
 The development of the LoRaWAN network, in turn, may help solve this data collection and transmission problem.

 In addition, by applying robotics and smart in-field analysis, farmers can use sentinel satellites to have hyperspectral images provided and not only address but predict emerging issues both for a single plant and for the whole farm.
-Hyperspectral images together with geo-positioning systems have real potential for use for better decision-making in the farming industry and can even improve economic returns.
-With the several ways of precision agriculture application and aerial images usage, crop yield and form needed will not be problems anymore.
-Having an IoT-based decision support system, farmers will be able to easier produce organic matter content, facilitate plant breeding and maybe even start new genetics revolutions, which will reduce environmental impact of production optimizing returns.
-With these three interconnected technology fields, farmers will have precisely measuring variations to maximize operational efficiency and agricultural production.
+Hyperspectral images, together with geo-positioning systems, have real potential to improve decision-making in the farming industry and can even enhance economic returns.
+With several ways of applying precision agriculture and using aerial imagery, crop yields and farm needs will no longer be problems.
+Having an IoT-based decision support system, farmers will be able to more easily produce organic matter content, facilitate plant breeding, and maybe even start new genetics revolutions, which will reduce the environmental impact of production, optimizing returns.
+With these three interconnected technology fields, farmers will have precise measurements to maximize operational efficiency and agricultural production.

 Drones

 One of the most interesting applications of the Internet of Things is the development of agricultural drones.
 These drones help farmers to improve the agricultural process by crop spraying and monitoring, irrigating fields, and even evaluating crop health.
-Smart IoT-based devices make it possible to build these drones with computer vision and secured data ownership.
+Leveraging forefront technologies, we can equip these drones with computer vision and artificial intelligence (AI) and ensure secured data ownership.

-Precision farming is based on dividing fields into smaller parts, which can then be treated differently.
+Actually, these are the drones that make precision farming even possible, allowing to divide large fields into smaller parts, and then treat differently.
 Precision big data can then be used to seed, water, and apply chemicals in a more effective and efficient manner based on environmental conditions.
 This can greatly improve yields, and save valuable time and money.
 Drones can also help farmers monitor their workers’ safety and ensure a stable workplace, and this is only the tip of the iceberg of smart agriculture.

-IoT devices are the key to smart farming.
-With the help of many sensors, IoT-based devices can monitor the condition of crop fields in the most extensive way.
+With the help of many sensors, IoT-based drones can monitor the condition of crop fields in the most extensive way.
 They can measure temperature and moisture in the soil, humidity, and temperature.
 Smart farming also allows farmers to automate irrigation systems.
 By assessing these factors, they can improve yields and overall productivity.
-IoT-driven agriculture is the future of farming and drones can help farmers achieve their goals.
+IoT-driven agriculture (or precision agriculture) is the future of farming and drones can help farmers achieve their goals.

 IoT Devices

-Farm operations face many challenges, such as limited resources due to climate change and an increasing population.
-That is why increasing production efficiency is the key to mitigating these challenges.
-However, it is important to note, that precision farming solutions are only possible if they work together.
-Fortunately, TEKTELIC has developed a custom IoT solution for agriculture, which include a smart sensor, gateway, and application, where you can easily access real-time data collected.
-Using sensors, IoT-enabled agricultural solutions can monitor field conditions and gather crucial historical data.
+Fortunately, TEKTELIC can help you set up a custom IoT solution for agriculture, which includes a smart sensor, gateway, and application, where you can easily access real-time data collected.
+Taking advantage of sensors used in agriculture, IoT-enabled agricultural solutions can monitor field conditions and gather crucial historical data.
 Smart farming equipment even enables farmers to predict problems before they arise.
 By leveraging IoT-based projects for agriculture, farmers can finally switch to the remote monitoring of their crops, reduce the need for human intervention, and have a platform for rapid developments.
+These capabilities often connect seamlessly with farm management software to streamline workflows and performance tracking.

 IoT solutions can improve crop quality and help farmers close the supply-demand gap.
 As a result, with IoT agriculture devices, farmers can increase production and profits while also protecting the environment.
 The various technologies used in smart farming can include smart sensors, autonomous tractors, specialized equipment, cloud computing, wireless connectivity, and software-managed smart greenhouses.
-According to a recent BI Intelligence survey, the market size of IoT devices in agriculture will reach $15.3 billion by 2025, which indicates that the number of agriculture IoT companies will rise immensely.
+The market reflects this momentum: the global IoT in agriculture market was valued at roughly USD 32 billion in 2026 and is projected to reach around USD 57.5 billion by 2033, growing at a compound annual growth rate of about 8.7% (Coherent Market Insights, 2025).
+Hardware such as sensors still accounts for the largest share of that spending, which indicates that the number of agriculture IoT companies will continue to rise.
+Collectively, these smart farming technologies provide a scalable path from pilot projects to full-farm deployments.

-So, if you ask why is smart farming important, the answer will be quite simple; it is important for the agriculture industry since with all the sensors and smart systems involved, statistical processes in an agricultural business and the process of managing farms become much more organized.
-Agricultural automation will also lead to more efficient exploitation operations, spatial and temporal variability, and sustainable agriculture.
+So, if you ask why is smart farming important, the answer will be quite simple; it is important for the agriculture industry since with all the sensors and smart systems involved, data analysis in an agricultural business and the process of managing farms become much more organized.
+Agricultural automation will also make farming operations more efficient, help manage variation across fields and over time, and support sustainable farming.
 The agricultural industry needs devices to constantly collect data, so the future of IoT in agriculture is definitely bright and promising.

 Artificial Intelligence (AI)